bt3gl/building_blog/content/intro_wireshark.md

 In  **Passive Fingerprinting**, an attacker can use certain fields within packets sent from the target to craft a stealthy fingerprint.

-This is possible due the lack of specificity by protocol's [RFCs](http://en.wikipedia.org/wiki/Request_for_Comments): although the various fields contained in the TCP, UDP and IP headers are very specific, no default values are defined for these fields.
+This is possible due the lack of specificity by protocol's [RFCs](http://en.wikipedia.org/wiki/Request_for_Comments): although the various fields contained in the TCP, UDP, and IP headers are very specific, no default values are defined for these fields.

 For instance, the following header values can help one to distinguish between several operating systems: